RosettaCommons/demos/tutorials/Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer.md

 This application packs the side-chains of the input structure (the trp cage mini-protein, 1l2y.pdb).
 Five output structures, from five separate runs, are produced.
 If you compare these structures to the input structure, you'll find that Rosetta chooses slightly different rotamers for the side-chains, as compared to the input.
 This is to be expected, particularly given the discrete nature of rotamers: the truly "best" rotamer might lie between two rotamers tested, and may never be sampled.

-Work through the [[rest of the demo|../../public/fixbb/Readme.md]].
+Work through the [rest of the demo](../../public/fixbb/Readme.md).
 This teaches about how the packer can be tweaked, both at the commandline and with configuration files called *resfiles*, to control the amount of sampling, the time taken for a run, and the likelihood of converging to the optimal solution.

 ## The sequence design problem